shawn2james/saveYourNotes/README.md

 **Minimum Viable Features**:<br>
 	- create a list of songs/music pieces<br>
-	- with labels that can be filtered<br>
+	- can be filtered by author, difficulty and genre
-	- enter start date(automatic) and end date of song learning<br>
-	&nbsp; - Add a complete song button to denote completion of learning <br>
+	- Add a complete song button to denote completion of learning <br>
-	&nbsp; - Add end date automatically<br>
-	- can enter song notes of both right hand and left hand <br>
+	- can enter song notes<br>
+	&ibsp; - both right and left hands
+	&ibsp; - five notes each on both hands vertically stacked &ibsp; - each note has the width of the duration it's pressed for &ibsp; - each piano note (C, D, E...) has its unique colour &ibsp; - the name of the note is aligned to the left of the whole note
+	&ibsp; - edit button to enter into edit mode
+	&ibsp; - plus button to add new line
-	- can upload the recording of the song played<br>
+	- can upload the recording of the song played and other attachments<br>